PVnRT83145/USMS-national-qualifying-time-standards-projection/README.md

 # USMS-national-qualifying-time-standards-projection
 Determines qualifying times for upcoming USMS national championchip meets.
 The existing code is only intended to work for spring nationals (SCY)

+*The dependencies for each script should be at the start.
+There are no import statements in either script after the initial block if memory serves*

 **DISCLAIMER: I make no claims about the accuracy of these times.
 This is merely prediction and the times published by USMS will likely be near these times but may not neccessarily match**

 Run pull-times.py after initiating the virtual environment.
 This script is pretty slow.
 If you're running on a machine with less than 32 GB of RAM, then I'd consider tweaking the max_workers value on line 215